 The house of Taittinger has been creating world class Champagnes since 1932.
-This Blanc de Blancs Comtes de Champagne vintage is just another example...
+This Blanc de Blancs Comtes de Champagne 2011 is just another example...

 James Suckling: "A firm, fresh Comtes with a tight and composed palate.
 It’s full-bodied with a racy mid-palate.
 Long and persistent.
 Very structured with phenolics and acidity.
 Minerally.
 Floral, too.
-Refreshing and energetic.
-September 2021 release.
-Drink or hold."
-May 2021
+Refreshing and energetic."

 The Comtes de Champagne Blanc de Blancs is the finest example of the Taittinger House style and is always a vintage cuvée.
 It is made with 100% white grapes from the 5 villages with a Grands Crus classification for the Chardonnay grape (Avize, Chouilly, Cramant, Oger, Mesnil-sur-Oger)."